DaniSoftwareZT/My-Swole-Pal/journals/Adrian_Chen.md

+## March 3, 2023
+I was the driver today.
+We were working on add and deleting exercises and the worklist page.
+We managed to finish all the functionalities.
+In addition, we experimented with some styling and css.
+Got a lot of done today.

 ## March 2, 2023
 We were working on the workout detail page.
 We successfully displayed exercise details in a workout and added a delete button.
 The coder for the day is Ally.